 Your Hair looks thirsty

 If your hair could be described as "parched" or "withered," it's time for you to give your locks some love in the form of moisture.
 Sun-baked or over-processed follicles —or even those that are simply getting more brittle with age—need extra care.
 Deep conditioning treatments and weightless oils will definitely help keep your hair healthy, especially when you find your hair texture changing with age.
-A great TLC remedy for aging hair or hormonal hair changes is castor oil, since it is rich in Vitamin E, proteins, and minerals.
+A great TLC remedy for aging hair or hormonal hair changes is castor oil or baobab oil, since it is rich in Vitamin E and antioxidants.

 Parting your hair wrong